Mold Compass Free mold guidance and practical resources

 These local research notes add context on housing stock, climate, and building conditions that shape mold risk in Columbus.

-Columbus inspections and code handles housing standards
+Columbus housing and code context

 Frequently Asked Questions